$4.2 Million in Photography Scholarships

-The Wallace J. Hagedorn Photojournalism Scholarship supports student tuition costs and enriching, out-of-classroom experiences to help photojournalism students develop strong portfolios.
+The Wallace J. Hagedorn Photography Scholarship supports student tuition costs and enriching, out-of-classroom experiences to help photography students develop strong portfolios.

 Kent State photojournalism students discuss how the Hagedorn scholarship has helped them develop professionally:

 Each year, the Hagedorn Scholarship awards up to $200,000 in tuition and student experience scholarships between the School of Journalism and Mass Communications and the School of Visual Communication Design.

 - 14 students received scholarships of $2,000 or more